 Having an unauthorized pet only requires a 10-day notice to remove the pet.
 Should the pet commit an “outrageous” act such as seriously injuring someone or causes major damage to the unit on more than one occasion, the landlord may serve a 24-hour notice advising the tenant to remove the animal, leave the unit or face eviction.
 If the pet leaves but then returns, the notice must again be served but with no opportunity for the tenant to remain.

-For nonpayment of rent, the Oregon eviction notice is 72-hours, which can be served only after the rent is more than 7-days overdue.
+For nonpayment of rent, the landlord should use a 72 Hour Oregon Eviction Notice, which can be served only after the rent is more than 7-days overdue.
 A lease agreement may allow the landlord to give 144 hours notice to pay rent or move if the rent is more than 4-days overdue.
 A partial payment of the rent may be accepted without waiver of the eviction action by the landlord if the landlord states in writing that partial acceptance does not waive eviction.
 Also, if the landlord returns the partial rent within 6-days of its receipt, it does not constitute acceptance or waiver of the eviction action.